Nickelodeon (Asia): Mainland China

-In Mainland China, Nickelodeon was made available to the Chinese viewers via a programming block branded as HaHa Nick based in Shanghai which existed from May 2005-October 2007 broadcasting in Mandarin Chinese, Nickelodeon is currently defunct in China with programs going the channels such as CNTV.
+In Mainland China, Nickelodeon was made available to Chinese viewers via a programming block branded as HaHa Nick based in Shanghai, which existed from May 2005 to October 2007, broadcasting in Mandarin Chinese.
+Nickelodeon is currently defunct in China with its programming moved to channels such as CNTV.

 Kids Choice Awards

 Indonesia

 The Indonesia Kids Choice Awards is the first Kids Choice Awards set in Asia next to the Philippines.
 The first show was held since 2008 in Jakarta and was first hosted by Tora Sudiro, Tasya Kamila and Ringgo Agus Rahman and some various Indonesian Artist's over the years.
 The logo of the show is exactly the same as the US version however, it is designed for the Indonesian version of the show and still read Nickelodeon Indonesia Kids Choice Awards.

 Philippines

 The Philippines Kids Choice Awards is the second setting of the Kids Choice Awards in Asia preceded by Indonesia.
 The show was first held since 2008 at the Aliw Theater in Pasay and was first hosted by Michael V. and some various Filipino artists.
 According to Amit Jain, executive vice-president and managing director of MTV Networks India, China and Southeast Asia, "This is a milestone for Nickelodeon's business in Southeast Asia as it will deliver on Nick's commitment of providing global kids-centric shows and properties which are adapted to reflect local tastes and aspirations."
 The Philippines KCA has been inactive all over the years.